 With fast thigh flexor muscles you will be faster than ever before.
 Even if you are currently in mid-season you can be outperforming your best in days.

-If you do the exercises the way the program tells you, you will be strengthening and quickening all the important muscles you have been missing, plus all of the other muscles used in running.
+If you do the exercises the way the program tells you, you will be strengthening and quickening all the important muscles you have been missing, plus adding additional speed to all the other muscles you have already been training!

-You should expect to get faster just like you would expect to get stronger when you lift weights.
-No tricks, no gimmicks, just innovatively smart training.
+You will get faster just like you would expect to get stronger when you lift weights.
+No tricks, no gimmicks, just smart training.